 Due to foreign exchange controls (FEC) and regular changes to legislation it can be harder if you are depositing larger sums, but you run into most trouble when trying to transfer over 10 Million ZAR per year.

 Discretionary Travel Allowance – Under 1 Million ZAR

-To apply for the R1 million discretionary travel allowance, you must complete an MP 1423 form, available from all authorised currency dealers and forex desks.
+To apply for the R1 million discretionary travel allowance, you must complete an MP 1423 form, available from all authorised currency dealers and Forex desks.
 No tax clearance certificate is required.
-Previously, this allowance was strictly a travel allowance and was only be used for four categories, namely: maintenance, gifts, travel and study.
-This allowance was therefore not an option for funding your forex account.
+Previously, this allowance was strictly a travel allowance.
+It is important that you follow the tax law for South African residents who trade Forex.

 In order to fund your offshore Forex account, first ensure that you use the correct and most appropriate channels to avoid contravening South African Foreign Exchange legislation.
 Once you have chosen the correct channel then choose how you are going to fund the account depending on the amount of money you plan to transfer and what your specific requirements are.